RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 Second refactor now: we will retrieve events from our *functional core* and rebuild state into the *imperative shell* before saving it.
 This way, we change the interface between these two layers but it doesn't affect our dependencies yet.

-I am used to keep the `evolve` function hidden as an internal implementation detail of an *aggregate*, called through the `evolve` function.
-But as I'm following Jérémie's technique here, we will keep these two functions separated as it will help us for the upcoming refactorings.
+I am used to keeping the `evolve` function hidden as an internal implementation detail of an *aggregate*, called through the `evolve` function.
+But as I'm following Jérémie's technique here, we will keep these two functions separated as it will help us for the upcoming refactoring.

 The code change here is quite simple: we will move the folding from the *functional core* to the *imperative shell*.